-The Stewardship Code has seven principles, and the ISS guidance given by the Secretary of State requires that administering authorities become signatories to the Code, and state how they implement the principles on a "comply or explain" basis.
+ISS guidance given by the Secretary of State states that administering authorities should become signatories to the Code, and states how they implement the principles on a "comply or explain" basis.
+In practice the Fund continues to apply the requirements of the Code both through its arrangements with its asset managers and through membership of the Local Authority Pension Fund Forum (LAPFF).